software-mansion/scarb/plugins/cairo-lang-macro-attributes/README.md

-# cairo-lang-macro
+# Cairo Lang Macro Attributes

-Shared interface for Scarb procedural macros.
+Rust procedural macros exposed via `cairo-lang-macro` as shared interface for Scarb procedural macros.
+Please see the [`cairo-lang-macro`](https://crates.io/crates/cairo-lang-macro) crate for more information.